 There is not much separation between my work life and personal life: my primary hobby is reading and thinking about interesting problems of all sorts.
-I also enjoy cycling, driving, following the NBA, and spending time with my family.
+I also enjoy cycling, driving, and spending time with my family.
 I am a long-time supporter of GiveDirectly and The Humane League.

 Theodious Dobzhansky Prize from the Society of Study of Evolution

 Canada Research Chair (Tier II) in Biodiversity Theory and Informatics